Southern

 Stonehenge There is nothing quite like this awe inspiring monument anywhere else in the world, yet at first sight it is curiously disappointing, probably because it is set on a plain so vast that in comparison the stones seem quite insignificant.
 It is only when man stands close to the stones that he seems so puny in comparison and it is hard to imagine how centuries ago, with only primitive tools to help them, men could possibly have placed these huge boulders into position.

 The actual building falls into three phases.
 Phase one which took place in the late Neolithic period somewhere around 2,000 years B.C. but little is known of this work.
-Phase two which took place between 1,700 and 1,600 B.C. we do know at this point about 80 blue stones, brought over by sea from the Prescelly mountains in Pembrokeshire, Wales, were place in two concentric circles with the entrance at the N.E. this work was never finished.
-Phase three which took place between 1,600 and 1,300 B.C. during the Bronze age at this time the blue stones were moved and about 80 enormous Sarsen stones were dragged here from the Marlborough downs.
-The whole history of Stonehenge covers the period from about 2,200 B.C.. to 1,300 B.C. but exactly why it was built remains a mystery.
-One fact remains the axis of Stonehenge was carefully aligned with the sunrise on 21st June, the longest day of the year, and was it built in order to calculate the annual calendar of the seasons?
+Phase two took place between 1,700 and 1,600 B.C.
+We do know at this point about 80 blue stones, brought over by sea from the Prescelly mountains in Pembrokeshire, Wales, were placed in two concentric circles, with the entrance at the N.E. this work was never finished.
+Phase three which took place between 1,600 and 1,300 B.C. during the Bronze age.
+At this time the blue stones were moved and about 80 enormous Sarsen stones were dragged here from the Marlborough downs.
+The whole history of Stonehenge covers the period from about 2,200 B.C. to 1,300 B.C. but exactly why it was built remains a mystery.
+One fact remains the axis of Stonehenge was carefully aligned with the sunrise on 21st June, the longest day of the year.
+Was it built in order to calculate the annual calendar of the seasons?

 Web Link